top of page

 2. Income approach (revenue projection) as the primary valuation method

 This process forms a cycle where NYGG's AI generates intellectual property, and third-party AI evaluates it.
-According to research from The University of Chicago and Stanford University, GPT-4 demonstrates superior ability to human experts in predicting corporate earnings and evaluating scientific technologies, and according to a study by University of Wisconsin, GPT-4 has passed all of the major accounting-related qualifications in the United States: Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and EA (Tax Accountant) and performed as well as or better than many accounting professionals, ensuring a high degree of objectivity and accuracy.
+According to research from The University of Chicago and Stanford University, GPT-4 demonstrates superior ability to human experts in predicting corporate earnings and evaluating scientific technologies, and according to a study by University of Wisconsin, GPT-4 has passed all of the major accounting-related qualifications in the United States of America: Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and EA (Tax Accountant) and performed as well as or better than many accounting professionals, ensuring a high degree of objectivity and accuracy.
 The valuation report, regulatory authority certificate and audit report can be seen at:

 https://www.newyorkgeneralgroup.com/newyorkgeneralgroupstakeholderrelations